-Voters were asked to consider providing a total of $19.4 million over a five year period.
+Voters approved $19.4 million over a five year period for multiple purposes:

 The primary focus of the bond issue is to compensate for huge cuts in state funding since 2009.
-The district has suffer multiple state revenue shortfalls in 2016 and cut 5% of its teachers as well additional administrators and support staff.
+The district suffered multiple state revenue shortfalls in 2016 and cut 5% of its teachers as well additional administrators and support staff.

 The bond will provide students with the instructional technology other districts now offer but which our students lack.
 Since the state has now cut all textbook funding, the bond will provide both physical and digital textbooks.
 The bond will support and expand new STEM programs in Science, Technology, Engineering, and Math.
 It will also maintain buildings and update classrooms and their furnishings that are up to 99 years old.